huggingface/huggingface_hub/docs/hub/how-to-upstream.md

 ### List and filter

-It can be helpful for users to see a list of available models and filter them according to a specific language or framework.
+It can be helpful for users to see a list of available models and filter them according to a specific language or library.
 This can be especially useful for library and organization owners who want to view all their models.
 Use the `list_models` function with the `filter` parameter to search for specific models.

-You can view all the available filters on the Hugging Face Hub website.
+You can view all the available filters on the left of the [model Hub](http://hf.co/models).

 ![/docs/assets/hub/hub_filters.png](/docs/assets/hub/hub_filters.png)